zachstultz/komga-cover-extractor/README.md

 Primary usage is with https://github.com/gotson/komga, **with volume releases**.

-**There is no compression of the cover by default, so take that into account in-relation to your setup.**
+**There is no compression of the cover by default, see usage at the bottom for compressing the covers.**

 ## Cover Detection
 Detection is based on various scene releases, if none are detected, it will default to the first image.
 Which, unless you have scans from online, will almost always be the cover.